-These spectacular sea cliffs run for 14 kilometres and rise 700 feet above the ocean at their highest point.
-In 2016, the Cliffs of Moher saw a record 1.4 million visitors.
+These spectacular sea cliffs run for 14 kilometres and rise 700 feet above the ocean at the highest point.
+In 2019, the Cliffs of Moher saw a record 1.6 million visitors.

-The drive to the Cliffs of Moher is just as amazing.
+The drive to the Cliffs of Moher is incredible.

 Cliffs of Moher weather can be unpredictable, so plan for cold wind and rain (it is Ireland, after all!).
 Hours of operation change throughout the year.
-Research the best time to visit the Cliffs of Moher here.
+Learn the best time to visit Cliffs of Moher here.

 8. Visit Sligo Abbey and Strandhill Beach

 Located in the northwest of Ireland, about 50 km’s from the border with Northern Ireland, Sligo doesn’t always make the list of top Ireland attractions, but we think it’s worth mentioning.